TITLES AND

 While trying to take an aerial photo from his kite to win a Camera Club contest, Timmy gets both kite and camera caught in the electrical lines over a neighbor's brand new stable—and then the structure catches fire.
 Al Livermore: Stuart Randall.

-• Note: One of Timmy's photos shown at the beginning has Lassie leading a foal.
-These may have been shot out of order and that is the blind colt of the story by the same name.
+• Note: One of Timmy's photos shown at the beginning has Lassie leading a colt.
+It appears the episodes may have been shown out of the order they were filmed in, as it looks like the blind colt of the story by the same name.
 Later, when the stable catches fire, the first horse you see becoming panicked at the smoke and fire is not wearing a bridle and is in a totally different type of stall from the four horses Timmy rescues.
 This is because this horse scene is an intercut from "Gentle Savage."

 "Lassie's Gift of Love" part 1 (12/15/63):